 5. Sakura Café

-An accessible location, lovely stuff, and delicious coffees are what Sakura Café is known for.
+Sakura Café is known for its accessible location, lovely decor, and delicious coffee.
 If you are looking for a peaceful and comfortable spot to spend time after a tiring day in Istanbul, this café is the way to go.

 Although their menu isn’t the richest, the establishment has one of the best coffees in the Kadıköy area.

 After a tiring day of exploring the city, there is no better feeling than sitting at a local restaurant and sampling authentic Turkish dishes.
-This experience is topped when you visit a restaurant with excellent scenery, where you can watch the romantic snowfall behind the windows.
+This experience is topped off by visiting a restaurant with excellent views, where you can watch the romantic snowfall through the windows.

 Here is a list of the most popular Istanbul restaurants that you must visit in winter: